samuelkamotho92/Blog-App/README.md

 ## `technology used`

 1-React js for frontend
-3-JSON server-used to store our data and we can fecth it inside the useEffect hook in our file
+2-JSON server-used to store our data and we can fecth it inside the useEffect hook in our file 3- To open the server connection run the following command json-server --watch data/db.json --port 8000